PERSONALIZED LEARNING EXPERIENCES

 PLACE BASED EDUCATION

 At Hudson Lab School, we value self-awareness and the ability to connect with others as an essential life skill.
-We integrate social-emotional learning into every facet of the school day: At morning and afternoon community meetings, through mixed-age learning groups, intergenerational programming and community involvement, and through gentle group critiques and design challenges that encourage students to accept and embrace failure as part of the design process.
+We integrate social-emotional learning into every facet of the school day: At community meetings, through mixed-age learning groups, intergenerational programming and community involvement, and through gentle group critiques and design challenges that encourage students to accept and embrace failures as part of the design process.
 Each day Hudson Lab School students seek ways to positively impact our school, our community, and our environment.